Dr Samantha Baradhi (CPsychol) Counselling Pychologist & Psychosexual Therapist

 You do not have to be in a current relationship to benefit from psychosexual therapy, but if you are currently in a relationship you will benefit most from coming along together.
 The first step is an assessment where we can meet and talk through the problems you are experiencing before deciding the best way forward.
-Confidentiality is very important and we will discuss this too on our first meeting.

 Psychosexual therapy is a talking therapy where both the physical and psychological aspects of the sexual difficulty will be considered, however, you will be given tasks to do in the privacy of your own home.
 These 'homework' sessions are an important part of the programme and are designed specifically to alleviate anxiety, build confidence and to help bring about lasting change.
 I work integratively, combining cognitive-behavioural therapy (CBT) with humanistic and systemic psychological approaches to suit each unique couple or individual and I strive to keep my practice informed by the most recent and relevant research in the area.

 Seeking help with a sexual problem can be hard to do.
 It can seem much easier to ignore it and hope it will resolve itself.
 Sometimes it may, but in those cases where it does not there is professional help available.
 "I wish we had done this sooner" is a phrase I hear often.

 For further details please visit www.sextherapistdundee.co.uk.

 I can offer supervision and consultancy to any practitioner involved in providing psychosexual therapy.
 This includes psychosexual & relationship therapists who are qualified or in training, working in private practice, the NHS or other organisational settings.

 Supervision is also offered to counselling psychologists in training and to counsellors who are qualified or in training.
 Concessional fees are available for those on a current training programme.